davepinch/pinchy.cc/content/camera-roll/2017/02/2017-02-12-painted-feather-in-first-hill.md

 ---
 title: "Painted feather in First Hill"
-description: A beautifully painted feather on a concrete wall moment of: First Hill, Seattle
+description: A beautifully painted feather on a concrete wall feather of: First Hill, Seattle
 near:
   - Down the alley
   - Pareidolia in the alley